Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Food greatly affects our mood and energy.

 A balanced diet of unprocessed, nutrient-dense, whole foods gives your body the nutrients it needs to perform well and handle stress.
+Reducing sugary drinks and caffeine—common forms of substance use—can boost emotional health.

 4. Connection Power